adambennett/StS-DuelistMod/README.md

 ## Unlock All Decks
 Allows you to select any starting deck at the character select screen.
 Your score is still tracked in the background.
 All the decks are always unlocked for custom runs.

-## Challenge Mode
-Makes the game harder in various ways without directly altering any specific card effects.
-Primarily, Millennium Puzzle special effects are turned off and replaced with Explosive Token summons.

 ## Flip Tags
 This option, when selected, will change cards to instead be tagged as Attack/Skill/Power.
 Turning the option off will re-enable Monster/Spell/Trap tags on the cards.
 Card colors are never altered.

-## Starting Deck
-This option lets you choose which deck you would like to use for your custom runs.

 # Creator Information
 Thanks for playing the Duelist!
 Please let me know if you have any feedback or bug reports!